White Dwarfs in Globular Clusters: Astrophysical Use of White Dwarfs in Globular Clusters

-\item \emph{Chemical composition of the core (varying C/O profiles, helium-core white dwarfs)}\\ While the structure of the C/O-core is not well known, even large changes do not significantly affect the position of the cooling sequence (\cite{Salaris01}).
-Helium-core white dwarfs are, at fixed mass and effective temperature, brighter than C/O-core white dwarfs, but their cooling sequences can overlap in the $M_V, V-I$ plane.
+\item \emph{Chemical composition of the core (varying C/O profiles, He-core white dwarfs)}\\ While the structure of the C/O-core is not well known, even large changes do not significantly affect the position of the cooling sequence (\cite{Salaris01}).
+He-core white dwarfs are, at fixed mass and effective temperature, brighter than C/O-core white dwarfs, but their cooling sequences can overlap in the $M_V, V-I$ plane.

 \item \emph{Initial-to-final mass relation}\\ For the initial-to-final mass relation assumed by \cite{Salaris01} white dwarfs with progenitor masses below 2.5\,M$_\odot$ have a mass of 0.54\,M$_\odot$, which increases to 1.0\,M$_\odot$ for progenitor masses of 7\,M$_\odot$.
-These high masses occupy the blueward turn expected for the coolest white dwarfs.
-Regardless of the assumed initial-to-final mass relation the masses of the white dwarfs are constant for the temperature range between 10,000~K and 20,000~K (although the actual value varies with the adopted initial-to-final mass relation).
+Regardless of the assumed initial-to-final mass relation the masses of the white dwarfs are constant for the temperature range between 10,000\,K and 20,000\,K (although the actual value varies with the adopted initial-to-final mass relation).
 Also the progenitor masses are basically constant for this temperature range, since the white dwarf evolution is very fast when compared to the cluster ages.
-This is not true for the field stars, where due to extended star formation white dwarfs of different ages and masses can occupy a given temperature range. \item \emph{Reddening}\\ An uncertainty of 0.01 mag in $E_{B-V}$ yields an uncertainty of 0.055 mag in the true distance modulus (\cite{Salaris01}). \end{itemize}
+This is not true for the {\em field} stars, where due to extended star formation white dwarfs of different ages and masses can occupy a given temperature range.

+Using masses for white dwarfs in M\,4 as well as for white dwarfs in various open clusters \cite{Kaliraietal2009} derive a linear initial-final-mass relation with no dependency on metallicity.